Centaur Stakes

 The Centaur Stakes (セントウルステークス, Sentouru Sutekusu) is a Grade 2 flat horse race in Japan for three-year-old and above thoroughbreds run over a distance of 1,200 metres (approximately 6 furlongs) at Hanshin Racecourse in September.

-It was first run in 1987 and takes its name from a statue at the racecourse in the form of the mythological creature centaur.
+It was first run in 1987 and takes its name from a statue at the racecourse in the form of centaur, a creature from Greek mythology with the upper body of a human and the lower body and legs of a horse.

 Prior to 2000 the race was run over a distance of 1,400 metres (7 furlongs), and having originally been classed as a Domestic Grade 3 race, it was promoted to Domestic Grade 2 status in 2006 and it was promoted to International Grade 2 status in 2007.

 From 2005 to 2010 it was a leg of the Global Sprint Challenge series.
 It has now been replaced as a Japanese leg of the series by the Takamatsunomiya Kinen.

+Weight

+55 kg for three-year-olds, 57 kg for four-year-olds and above.